Abdul Hamid (soldier): Indo-Pakistani War of 1965

 A declassified US State Department telegram that confirms the existence of hundreds of infiltrators in the Indian state of Jammu and Kashmir.

 As a prelude to Operation Gibraltar, Pakistan's strategy to infiltrate Jammu and Kashmir, and start a rebellion against Indian rule, Pakistani forces attempted a series of incursions across the Jammu and Kashmir border.
 From 5 to 10 August 1965, Indian troops uncovered a mass infiltration.
 Captured documents and prisoners revealed Pakistan's plans to capture Kashmir with a guerrilla attack were brought to light; about 30,000 guerrillas were trained by the Pakistanis for this purpose.
 For reasons which remain unknown, the guerrilla troops were dispersed, dissipated or destroyed and the action never took place.
 Haji Phir and Phir Saheba were captured by India in an attempt to eliminate the guerrilla bases, and Pakistan launched an offensive which captured Chhamb and Jourian.
 Indian Air Force bases in Amritsar were also attacked.

 In a counter-offensive, India launched operations across the international border.
 The 4th Infantry Division was charged with the capture of Pakistani territory east of the Ichogil Canal (Note: According to another source, XVI Corps was charged with the task.) and the suppression of a possible attack along the Kasur–Khem Karan axis.
 After reaching the canal, the division awaited a Pakistani assault.
-4 Grenadiers was entrusted with a vital position before the village of Chima on the Khem Karan–Bhikhiwind line.
+4 Grenadiers was entrusted with a vital position before the village of Chima [Cheema Khurd village 8km from Khem Karan village] on the Khem Karan–Bhikhiwind axis.